Haftarat Eikev—Isaiah: Trust in the Darkness

 When the tribes of Reuven and Gad ask Moses if they can have this newly captured land instead of future allotments in Canaan, Moses agrees on the condition that their fighting men enter Canaan with the rest of the Israelites, and participate in every battle there until Canaan has been conquered.5 Everyone knows, now, that the Israelites will take Canaan through war.

-The book of Deuteronomy/Devarim assumes that God will give the Israelites the land of Canaan by ensuring them victory in battle—and that the Israelites will be the aggressors.
+The book of Deuteronomy assumes that God will give the Israelites the land of Canaan by ensuring them victory in battle—and that the Israelites will be the aggressors.
 In last week’s Torah portion, Eikev, Moses reminds his people:

 Listen, Israel!
 You are crossing the Jordan this day lareshet nations greater and stronger [than you].
 And you shall realize this day that God, your God … will subdue them before you, vehorashtam, and you shall exterminate them quickly, as God has spoken to you.
 (Deuteronomy 9:1-3)